plesk/api-php-lib/README.md

 `composer require plesk/api-php-lib:@dev`

+## Install Via Composer (through the Plesk Interface)

+Navigate to your site > Applications

+Click the Scan Button.
+This process may take some time.
+Click the application, then install dependencies.
+This should add all the files the API requires to your website.

+For more info regarding this subject, please see [the help article](https://support.plesk.com/hc/en-us/articles/115004023153-How-to-install-PHP-dependencies-using-Composer-in-Plesk-12-5-or-Plesk-Onyx-).

 ## Usage Examples

 Here is an example on how to use the library and create a customer with desired properties: